-Furthermore, the Nomura Group commits capital to take relatively large positions for underwriting or warehousing assets to facilitate certain capital market transactions.
+Furthermore, the Nomura Group commits capital to take relatively large positions in connection with the Nomura Group's underwriting or warehousing assets to facilitate certain capital market transactions.
 The Nomura Group also structures and takes positions in pilot funds for developing financial investment products and invests seed money to set up and support financial investment products.
 The Nomura Group may incur significant losses from these positions in the event of significant market fluctuations.